MooneyOnMoney.com

 You can buy protection against uninsured (and underinsured) drivers for both bodily injury and property damage.
 This coverage may also be valuable in cases where an insured motorist flees the scene of an accident without trading insurance information.

-The first step to protect yourself against this potential financial risk is to contact your insurance agent to discuss your current coverage, applicable state insurance laws, and what you need to do to obtain protection against uninsured motorists.
+The first step to protecting yourself against this potential financial risk is to contact your insurance agent to discuss your current coverage, applicable state insurance laws, and what you need to do to obtain protection against uninsured motorists.

 2. The information in this material is not intended as legal advice.
 Please consult legal or insurance professionals for specific information regarding your individual situation.